vasyaod/my-trips-viewer/README.md

 ## How to setup

- 1. Create a repo for github pages (for example https://github.com/vasyaod/my-tracks)
+ 1. Create a repo for github page (for example https://github.com/vasyaod/my-tracks)
  2. Create a repo for data model (for example https://github.com/vasyaod/my-tracks-data), the repo can has absolutely any name.
- 3.
+ 3. Copy [the Github Action Workflow](./github-wf.yml) to data model repo as /.workflows/etl.yml (for example https://github.com/vasyaod/my-tracks-data/.workflows/etl.yml)
+ 4. Replace the github page repo param in the workflow file to your
+ 5. Add ACTIONS_DEPLOY_KEY as a deploy key to the github page repo and as a secret to data model repo.
+More information https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-create-ssh-deploy-key
+ 6. Done.
+Now any changes of data model in the appropriate repo will trigger regeneration of github pages.

 ## Structure